Helios41/BuildSystem/README.txt

    -easy (to a degree)
    -multi-platform & multi-architecture

-Feature complete build is available.
+Feature complete build is available... sometimes...
 Still being actively developed, use at your own risk.

 Documentation: